Coder96/lamp/README.md

 ## Utilities

 In the pbulic flder.
 	index.php	-	will give you an interface to create frames manualy.
-Also can edit the xml it generates. xmltohex.php	-	Will convert your xml files to hex. png2xml.php	-	Make a PNG 16 pixels wide.
-It will make a animation scollong up.
+Also can edit the xml it generates.
+	xmltohex.php	-	Will convert your xml files to hex.
+	png2xml.php	-	Make a PNG 16 pixels wide.
+It will make a animation scrollong up.
 Outputs XML.

 ## Future Plans